IU-PR/Capstone_project/content/docs/2024/Bookrooms/week2.md

 - Google SSO: Google Sign-In (https://developers.google.com/identity/sign-in/web)

-???- Google Calendar API: Google Calendar API (https://developers.google.com/calendar/api)

 2) Mentorship Support:

-???- University Development Department

-???- Previous year Capstone team (Bookinng)
+- We plan to reach out to the University Development Department to discuss our project and seek their guidance.
+Additionally, we will connect with the previous year's team (Bookinng) for insights and advice.

 3) Exploring Alternative Resources: